-Welcome back to part 2 of my Meditation for Beginners blog post series!
+Welcome back to part two of my Meditation for Beginners blog post series!

 By now you might’ve found meditation to be a little difficult (or perhaps even boring!)
 Your entire lifetime your mind has had free reign.
 Removing your mind’s ability to distract you is one of the key benefits of meditation.